 A higher loft degree driver can send shots far too high, suffocating the distance that most golfers at this skill level need to post low scores.

 With Bryson DeChambeau taking over the PGA Tour with his enormous muscles and equally huge driving distance, the push to find a lower lofted driver has become popular among amateurs.
-DeChambeau plays with a 5.5 degree driver on tour, but his incredible swing speed gives him the advantage of playing a driver with that reduced launch.
+DeChambeau plays with a 5.5-degree driver on tour, but his incredible swing speed gives him the advantage of playing a driver with that reduced launch.

 DeChambeau uses his one-plane swinging path to create a positive attack angle on the ball, despite the severe loft on the club.
-Since most amateurs play with a two-plane approach, the lower lofts available on most drivers can help a golfer make the switch from two to one-plane.
+Since most amateurs play with a two-plane approach, the lower lofts available on most drivers can help a golfer switch from two to one-plane.

 Who Needs High Loft Drivers

-Finding a driver that has a 12 degree loft or higher is a great place to begin to add more carry to your drives.
+Finding a driver that has a 12-degree loft or higher is a great place to begin to add more carry to your drives.

 For golfers that find their handicap hovering around 18 or more, a driving wood with a lower center of gravity can help improve the attack angle of the club and allow the player to hit the ball with lesser spin loft and more carry.

-Since these golfers have experience playing the game, just a few equipment tweaks can really help maximize their distance and open a new measure of success to their overall skill level.
+Since these golfers have experience playing the game, just a few equipment tweaks can help maximize their distance and open a new measure of success to their overall skill level.